 Thinking of Selling Your Property?

 The Real Estate Transfer Program (Ordinance Number 2003-65) provides for the inspection of all real estate sold or transferred within the Village.
 At the time of listing, but not less than twenty-one (21) days prior to any proposed sale, an application for a Certificate of Compliance, together with a copy of a current Plat of Survey (dated within one year of the date of the application) and appropriate fee must be submitted to the Community Development Department.
 Once the application is received, the required inspection will be scheduled.
 Title of the property cannot be transferred without the inspection and approved Certificate of Compliance.
 Don't hold up your closing; apply for your certificate well in advance.
-Click here to download a pamphlet on the Real Estate Transfer Inspection Program for Single Family Homes (pdf).
+Click here to download a pamphlet on the Real Estate Transfer Inspection Program (pdf).

 Rental Property Inspection Program